 But in spite of the obvious benefits, open license to sightings can be a double-edged sword.
 Just as it informs the respectful observers, it can also tip off those who wish to harm wild birds.

 This realization—that eBird data could be both a birder and poacher’s best friend—prompted the scientists from the Cornell Lab of Ornithology to take action.
 In October of last year, Team eBird released a statement about their updated global protocol, which aims to prevent checklist data from being used for the wrong reasons.
 Rather than revealing all localities by default, eBird now maintains a global list for sensitive species whose bearings will remain hidden.
 This list, which currently consists of 325 taxa, protects birds in nine risk categories.
-Here in North America, this includes rare raptors such as Gyrfalcons that are at risk of the falconry trade, especially shy roosters such as Spotted Owls, range-constricted species such as Gunnison Sage-Grouse or Lesser Prairie-Chickens, and regionally sensitive populations such as Painted Buntings in Florida.
+Here in North America, this includes rare raptors such as Gyrfalcons, which are sometimes trapped in other countries, especially shy roosters such as Spotted Owls, range-constricted species such as Gunnison Sage-Grouse or Lesser Prairie-Chickens, and regionally sensitive populations such as Painted Buntings in Florida.

 After assembling the list with help from conservation partners and regional eBird reviewers, the team had to tweak every line of code in the system to clean up the existing pool of sightings.
 It’s the kind of self-editing some North American birders already practice.
 “A lot of the time I was just listing owls to the county level to protect them from harassment,” says Alex Sundvall, a Minnesota resident who regularly encounters the wide-eyed raptors.